brabster/dbt_bigquery_template/README.md

 # Pre-Reqs

 - Python >= 3.11
-- [OPTIONAL] VSCode to use built-in tasks
+- [RECOMMENDED] VSCode to use built-in tasks
 - Access to GCP Project enabled for BigQuery
+- [RECOMMENDED] set environment variable `PIP_REQUIRE_VIRTUALENV=true`
+    - Prevents accidentally installing to your system Python installation (if you have permissions to do so)

 # Setup

+- open the terminal
+    - `Terminal` - `New Terminal`
 - update .env with appropriate values
     - note project ID not project name (manifests as 404 error)
     - `. .env` to update values in use in terminal